-KPS (Kite Power Solutions) has turned the idea of generates electricity using kite technology.
+KPS (Kite Power Solutions) has the idea of generating electricity using kite technology.
 The kites are programmed to fly at high altitudes in a figure eight, accessing stronger wind speeds that generate lift for continuous energy generation.
 They aim to provide energy at a cost lower than conventional wind turbine energy, using 85% less material.
 Based on UK annual domestic energy usage, a KPS system can power 380 homes per year.
 The product is still in prototype phase.

 KPS aims to commercialize this technology by 2023.
 KPS plans to deploy its first 500 kW onshore power system at West Freugh, South West Scotland.